pao-pipat/bodvg/content/molecbiol/01_Cloning.md

 -------
 ## Gel Electrophoresis (For Gel extraction)

-- Mix 15 g of Agarose and 150 ml of milliQ water together (1% gel, but this can be changed).
+- Mix 15 g of Agarose and 150 ml of 1$\times$TAE together (1% gel, but this can be changed).
 Then, microwave until almost boiled.
 Add 15 $\mu$L of SyBR SAFE (10,000$\times$).
 Then, swirl until all agarose is molten.
 Cast the gel.
 Cool down for 30 minutes at room temperature.
 Then, it should be ready.
 - 50$\times$TAE (gel running buffer) should be on the bench somewhere.
 But 10$\times$TAE is also available at Weng Lab's bench.
 - Use 6$\times$ Gel Loading Dye -> Add 6 $\mu$L into 30 $\mu$L of PCR products.
 DO the same for the ladder (for ladder: 4$\mu$L milliQ water + 1 $\mu$L DNA + 1 $\mu$L Dye)
 - Run with the small tank -> **IMPORTANT**: Run at 110 V for 40 minutes.